-In the meantime, please feel free to review our grant guidelines below, and check back here on May 25, 2021 to apply for a Straits Area Community Foundation (SACF) Community Impact Grant.
+Applications for this grant cycle will be open approximately six weeks before the grant deadline.
+In the meantime, please feel free to review our grant guidelines below, and check back in mid-October to apply for a Straits Area Community Foundation (SACF) Community Impact Grant.

 About your organization